rkit/ssm-export-cli/README.md

 A small library for export parameters from AWS Systems Manager.

-## Supported file types for export
+## Export File Types

-At the moment, only dotenv.
+At the moment it's supported only dotenv.

 ## Usage